How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 • Watch for identity theft — Know the signs of identity theft and monitor your child's data for potential thieves.

-• Learn about phishing scams — Kids are susceptible to phishing scams, too, especially if they play online games such as Fortnite.
+• Learn about phishing scams — Kids are susceptible to phishing attacks, too, especially if they play online games like Fortnite.
 Teach your child about phishing scams to keep them safe.

 • Use secure websites — Teach your child how to tell if a website is secure and make sure the sites they visit are legitimate and safe.